ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 ## TC-007 - Plant Search

-- Description: Returns results for searches in the language that was not selected.
+- Description: Returns results for searches in the language that was selected.
 - Preconditions:
   - Language English has been selected
 - Test Steps: